swoog/docs.fr-fr/docs/csharp/tutorials/attributes.md

 [!code-csharp[Invalid attempt to use the attribute constructor](../../../samples/snippets/csharp/tutorials/attributes/Program.cs#AttributeGotcha2)]

-Le code ci-dessus provoque une erreur du compilateur du type : `Attribute constructor parameter 'myClass' has type 'Foo', which is not a valid attribute parameter type`
+L’exemple ci-dessus entraîne une erreur du compilateur, comme `Attribute constructor parameter 'myClass' has type 'Foo', which is not a valid attribute parameter type`

 ## <a name="how-to-restrict-attribute-usage"></a>Comment limiter l’utilisation d’attributs